 On the rear side, we can see the power switch, a cover over the 3-pin plug that explains the second on/off switch, which is the switch for the “smart zero fan.”
 Turning this on enables a mode where the fan doesn’t turn on until it’s under load—keeping the unit as quiet as possible.

-The TOUGHPOWER GF1 850w is a fully-modular PSU, and the input bank is well designed and clearly labeled here.
+The TOUGHPOWER GF1 850w is a fully-modular PSU, and the input bank is well-designed and clearly labelled here.
 The back-to-back design allows for easy installation and removal of the cables, even when installed in a case.

 The TOUGHPOWER GF1 850w comes with all the cables in a canvas bag.
 The lid is lined with velcro, so it can be used to store and seal the cables you don’t need safely and securely.
-The cables themselves are all pow-profile flat cables and completely black in colour providing more overall aesthetic, reducing clutter and increasing airflow inside the case.
+The cables themselves are mostly low-profile flat cables and completely black in colour providing more overall aesthetic, reducing clutter and increasing airflow inside the case.

 Thermaltake TOUGHPOWER GF1 850w PSU: Performance and Load Testing

 Since we don’t currently have access to an ATE load tester, a multimeter is used to show the PSU performance on the +3.3v, +5v, and +12v rails.
 Although we can’t do complete load tests, we can provide relative information regarding variance and fluctuation of current and ripple on the rails, which is integral and indicative of the quality of a power supply.